A number of studies are being undertaken to inform the emerging Vale of Aylesbury Local Plan

 Sustainability Appraisal (SA)

 - SA Scoping Report

 The Scoping Report identifies the scope and level of detail of the information to be included in the SA, setting out the context, objectives and approach of the assessment; established the baseline; and identified relevant environmental issues and objectives.
 The objectives will be used in future SA Reports (starting with the Draft Plan) that accompany the remaining stages of VALP to assess the sustainability impacts of the plan and reasonable alternatives.
-We are currently inviting comments on this document alongside the issues and options consultation – follow this link for details on how to comment.
+We are currently inviting comments on this document alongside the issues and options consultation.

-This document represents a SA of the reasonable alternatives for strategic options.
-We are currently inviting comments on this document alongside the issues and options consultation – follow this link for details on how to comment.
+- This document represents a SA of the reasonable alternatives for strategic options.
+We are currently inviting comments on this document alongside the issues and options consultation.

-This document is a record of assessments of reasonable alternatives (options) for housing and mixed-use housing and employment sites in Aylesbury Vale.
-We are currently inviting comments on this document alongside the draft plan consultation – follow this link for details on how to comment.
+- This document is a record of assessments of reasonable alternatives (options) for housing and mixed-use housing and employment sites in Aylesbury Vale.
+We are currently inviting comments on this document alongside the draft plan consultation.

 The Council in preparing the VALP is required to carry out a screening of the potential effects of proposed development on environmentally important European Sites including Special Areas of Conservation.
 The HRA considers physical damage to the SAC sites and non-physical damage, air pollution, the impact of recreation, water quantity and quality.
 The report, competed in March 2017, concludes that with the VALP Draft Plan strategy, policies and proposals including the Aylesbury Garden Town that there would be no significant effects.
 Therefore there is no need to proceed to the next stage of HRA work an ‘Appropriate Assessment’.